tayylortran/tayylortran/README.md

 ## About Me

-> A growth minded, full stack software engineer with experience building apps and services across many languages and technologies.
-My enthusiasm lies in creating software that bridges the gap between complex systems and their demands, delivering robust and scalable solutions.
+> A curious and driven Computer Science student with hands-on experience turning ideas into working software and secure systems.
+I love tackling real-world problems, from building full-stack apps to exploring the hidden corners of cybersecurity.
+My passion lives where software, data, and system reliability meet, crafting solutions that feel seamless to users and resilient behind the scenes.
+I’m always learning, always iterating, and always excited to build something smarter than yesterday.

 <details>
 <summary><b>More Info</b></summary>